Attendance FAQ

 What can I do if my child is starting to present attendance difficulties?

-• Contact your child’s Year Team as soon as possible
+• Contact your child’s Year Team as soon as possible and discuss your child’s presentation

 Why doesn’t Cheam High authorise holidays?

-We are very aware of the essential role good attendance plays in achieving good academic progress and good social skills.
+We are very aware of the essential role good attendance plays in achieving good academic progress and developing strong social skills.
 We, therefore, took the decision many years ago that we could not authorise holidays in term time as doing so would be in direct contradiction to what we know is best for our students.

 Why do you issue fixed penalty notices if parents/carers remove their children for a holiday?

-We can not authorise an avoidable absence which causes harm to the continuity of a child’s education.
+We cannot authorise an avoidable absence which causes harm to the continuity of a child’s education.
 We are aware that holidays in term time are cheaper than those in school holidays and that this can be a motivating factor.
 The penalty notice therefore attempts to remove this incentive as well as reinforcing the importance of school attendance.
 Please note: the fine monies are not given to the school.

-Would I have received a fixed penalty notice if I had lied about the absence?.
+Would I have received a fixed penalty notice if I had lied about the absence?

 What should I do if my child is reluctant to attend school?